revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 </details>

 ---
-32. What is the difference between `package.json` and `package-lock.json` files?
+32.What is the difference between `package.json` and `package-lock.json` files?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)